Cannon Mountain Ski Area Snowboarding

-South of Littleton near Franconia Notch in the White Mountains, the Cannon Mountain ski area has 55 runs over 264 acres served by 10 lifts with a maximum vertical descent of 2,150 feet.
+South of Littleton near Franconia Notch in the White Mountains, the Cannon Mountain ski area has 97 runs over 285 acres served by 10 lifts with a maximum vertical descent of 2,180 feet.
 The ski area is popular with snowboarders for its superb expert terrain.
-The 70 passenger Aerial Tramway is a quick way to get up to the Cannon summit to start the day (closed Tuesday, Wednesday and Thursday).
-While there is a nice parking area at the tramway base, there are no services.
+The 70 passenger Aerial Tramway is a quick way to get up to the Cannon summit to start the day (closed Tuesday, Wednesday and Thursday) and offers pristine scenic vistas.
+While there is a nice parking area at the tramway base, there are no services out of that base except for ticket sales.
+The Cannon Mountain ski area has the most vertical in New Hampshire and has the most extensive modern snowmaking facilities.

-For apres ski, try the Cannonball Pub at the base or the Woodstock Brewery.
+After a long day of snowboarding at Cannon, you can checkout the apres ski action at the Cannonball Pub at the base or the Woodstock Brewery.

-To reach the snowboarding at Cannon Mountain, follow US93 to Exit #34B or #34C.
-There are three parking ares.
+To reach the snowboarding at Cannon Mountain from Boston and southern New Hampshire, head north on US93 to Exit #34B or #34C.
+There are three parking areas serving the main lift bases.
+There is no base area village accomodations (the closest is back in Lincoln).

 Tip - For the past several years, Cannon Mountain has had two-for-one lift tickets on Super Bowl Sunday.
 While this attracts a crowd, it usually empties out by noon.